ellerbrock/talis.github.io/topics/source-control.md

 For any changes, always create a branch.
 The branching model we use is based on GitHub Flow[^3].
 We branch from `master`, implement our changes on the branch and then merge the branch back down to `master`.

-Committing often is also a good practise.
-Every committed revision gives you a rollback position, and makes it easier for you step back through chages locally[^4].
+Committing often is also a good practice.
+Every committed revision gives you a rollback position, and makes it easier for you step back through changes locally[^4].

 Before merging a branch, always raise a [pull request](code-reviews.html), and make sure your changes have been reviewed by others.

-Once your branch is merged into master, its good practise to delete the branch.
+Once your branch is merged into master, delete the branch.

 [^1]: [Engineering Culture Series: Code ownership](https://code.facebook.com/posts/263824650408138/engineering-culture-series-code-ownership/)
 [^2]: [Collective Code Ownership](http://www.jamesshore.com/Agile-Book/collective_code_ownership.html)